paleolimbot/blogdown-site/content/post/2020-12-05-hacking-sbe/index.md

   preview_only: false
 projects: []
 output: hugodown::md_document
-rmd_hash: 8217676df6e3ca57
+rmd_hash: 0d47cefa91946f99

 ---

-Avid readers of this blog, if there are any, would have figured out that I really love [low-level data IO](/post/2016/raspberry-pi-pure-python-infrared-remote-control) and [hacking proprietary file formats](post/2016/processing-sub-bottom-profiling-data-in-python) so that I can use the data in the open-source (mostly) software that I know and love.
+Avid readers of this blog, if there are any, would have figured out that I really love [low-level data IO](/post/2016/raspberry-pi-pure-python-infrared-remote-control) and [hacking proprietary file formats](/post/2016/processing-sub-bottom-profiling-data-in-python) so that I can use the data in the open-source (mostly) software that I know and love.
 At my new position I was assigned to attend [Seabird University](https://www.seabird.com/training-videos), an excellent six-session training course on how to acquire and process oceanographic data using Seabird instruments and software.
 My brain went straight for one thing: can I do this in R?

 The SeaSoft family of software for Seabird instruments is professionally built and uses high-quality published data processing methods.
-SeaSoft only run on Windows, however, and many of these methods can also be applied using open-source oceanographic software such as the [oce package for R](https://dankelley.github.io/oce/).
+SeaSoft only runs on Windows, however, and many of these methods can also be applied using open-source oceanographic software such as the [oce package for R](https://dankelley.github.io/oce/).
 There is one step, however, whose low-level details are poorly documented: the converting of .hex files read from an instrument to .cnv files with human-readable outputs.

 I'll use the data provided for the homework assignment ("cast1.hex") to take a stab at it along with the trusty [tidyverse](https://tidyverse.org) family of R packages.